• Skip to primary navigation

 These are an excellent cookie for gifting as well.
 So be sure to mix up a double batch and hand them out for thank you gifts for teachers, neighbors, or friends.

 These cookies are soft, so be sure to cool these on a wire rack after baking.
 Great served warm or cold.
 Give this recipe a try and you won’t be disappointed.
-Enjoy!

 To start, you will need to preheat your oven and line a baking sheet with parchment or a non stick baking mat.

-Use a small cookie scoop or spoon to drop tablespoons full of batter on to a cookie sheet.
+Step 4: Use a small cookie scoop or spoon to drop tablespoons full of batter on to a cookie sheet.
 Space the cookies about two inches apart from each other.

-batter balls dropped on to baking sheet.
+Cookies on a baking sheet.

 Bake in preheated oven for about 15 minutes or until a light golden brown in color.
 Let cool on pan before moving to a cooling rack to cool completely.